kahlys/basespy/README.md

 # basespy

-A tool to unhide datas in base32/base64 encoded strings.
+A tool to reveal hidden datas in base32/base64 encoded strings.

 ## Usage